Mar 22, 2026 9 min read

 Where shared code lives

-The limitations
+The real limitations

-Why I use it anyway
+Why I keep using it